haveisi/bio-based-structural-panel-lca/README.md

 This case demonstrates the ability to:

-* define an LCA goal, functional unit, and system boundary
+- define a defensible functional unit and system boundary
+- distinguish public facts, literature data, proxies, and assumptions
-* structure incomplete product data into an LCI framework
+- structure incomplete product information into an auditable LCI
-* distinguish primary data, secondary data, and assumptions
-* avoid presenting unsupported estimates as environmental claims
-* build reproducible Excel and Python workflows
+- build reproducible Excel and Python workflows
-* develop simplified foreground-process models
-* identify LCA data-quality gaps
-* design sensitivity and scenario analyses
-* prepare data structures for openLCA or similar professional tools
+- implement and link foreground/background processes in openLCA
+- calculate IPCC 2021 GWP100
+- perform contribution analysis and numerical QA
+- identify hotspot drivers
+- use sensitivity analysis to prioritize primary-data collection
-* translate a screening model into a roadmap for a decision-grade product LCA
+- translate a screening model into a roadmap for product LCA and EPD readiness
-* connect product sustainability analysis with EPD readiness and commercial decision support

 ---

-## Intended Use
+## Intended Use and Disclaimer

 This repository is intended for:

-* LCA methodology learning
+- LCA methodology learning
-* product-sustainability analysis
+- product-sustainability analysis
-* teaching
-* portfolio demonstration
+- portfolio demonstration
-* scenario development
+- scenario development
-* exploration of data requirements for bio-based construction products
+- exploration of bio-based construction-product LCA

-It is **not** intended for public comparative environmental claims, marketing claims, regulatory reporting, or verified EPD publication.
+It is **not** intended for advertising, regulatory reporting, comparative environmental claims, or verified EPD publication.

----

-## Disclaimer

-This is an **independent educational and analytical case study**.

-It was not commissioned, sponsored, reviewed, or verified by Plantd Materials.

-Plantd is referenced because publicly available information about its perennial-grass structural-panel system provides a useful real-world case for exploring product LCA methodology.

-Illustrative scenario values in this repository are not Plantd operational data and do not represent Plantd's actual product carbon footprint.

-Any commercial or comparative environmental claim would require appropriate primary data, methodological review, applicable PCR requirements, and independent verification where required.
+Plantd Materials did not commission, sponsor, review, or verify this work.
+Any decision-grade or comparative assessment would require manufacturer-specific inventory data, applicable PCR / EPD program requirements, consistent comparative rules, and independent review where required.